benjamin-allevius/scanstatistics/cran-comments.md

 ## Release summary

-This release fixes the bugs reported by the CRAN Package Check reported on 2018-01-16 12:47:21 CET.
+This release removes a number of internal functions that caused the package to not load in some circumstances.

 ## Test environments
-* local ubuntu 16.04 install, R 3.4.3
+* local Kubuntu 16.04 install, R 3.4.4
-* ubuntu 14.04.5 (on travis-ci), R 3.4.2
+* ubuntu 14.04.5 (on travis-ci), R 3.4.4
 * win-builder (devel)

-## Fixes to CRAN Package Check Results

-* WARNINGS from the flag -Wreorder have been fixed.
-* WARNINGS about unused package (gamlss.dist) import have been fixed by removing the imported package.
-Note: gamlss.dist is used (with namespace qualifier) in a dontrun example.
-* The NOTE about package size is explained below (and was present when the previous version of the package was submitted).
-* The ERROR on Flavor: r-oldrel-osx-x86_64 states "this R is version 3.3.2, package 'scanstatistics' requires R >=  3.4".
-Section 1.1.3 of Writing R Extensions does not mention that a minimum backward compatability in terms of R versions is needed; this ERROR thus seems to be an acceptable one.

 ## R CMD check results